meabishek2007/SKILLASSIGNMENT/README.md

-SKILL ASSIGNMENT-2
+SKILL ASSIGNMENT-1

 PROGRAM:
-Write an assembly language program in 8051 to generate a 1 second delay using Timer 1 in Mode 1 and toggle all bits of Port 1 continuously.
+Write an assembly language program in 8086 to search for a given number in an array of N elements and display whether the number is found or not found.

 APPARATUS REQUIRED: